Mon 19th April

 With Mr Shapcott retuning next term from his overseas service, this will be my last newsletter as Principal of Caralee CS.
 I would like to thank the entire Caralee CS community for your support and hard work.

-It has been a very interesting semester and I thank you for welcoming me into your community.
+thank you for welcoming me into your community.
 Caralee Community School is a terrific school and this is a credit to all of you.
 Thank you.

 Dane Franklin